phpearth/docs/introduction/installation.md

 ---
-title: "How to install PHP?
-Which version of PHP to use?"
+title: "How to Install PHP?
+Which Version of PHP to Use?"
-updated: "December 30, 2016"
+updated: "February 10, 2017"
 permalink: "/faq/intro/php-installation/"
 ---